pfunks/TCTest/test_faq.md

 You can browse your hard drive to add an image by clicking on the "selecting them" link from within the editor.

 If you have an image copied to your clipboard, you can simply paste (`ctrl + v`) while in the post/comment editor, and your image will be uploaded into your post or comment.
-Due to the file size of these pasted images, this method is only recommended for graphics.
+Due to the file size of these pasted images, this method is only recommended for simple graphics.
 Photos (.JPG) should be uploaded from your disk.

 Pictures can also be hosted on an external site.
-Paste the image's web address into the editor and it will automatically be added.
+Paste the image's web address (URL) into the editor and it will automatically be added.

 ## How do I add videos to my blog posts?